-4.1 To promote excellence in teaching in the Department of Music and provide documentation for assessment, faculty will submit to an internal review of teaching to be implemented by the Department Chair conjunction with tenured faculty.
+To promote excellence in teaching in the Department of Music and provide documentation for assessment, all faculty who teach will submit to an annual review of teaching to be implemented by the Department Chair in conjunction with tenured faculty.
 The process will include the review of a teaching portfolio and yearly classroom observation by the Department Chair until the Pre-Tenure Review.

 The make-up of advisory committees is as follows: